segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Can I use the catalog of device-mode destinations from Segment's 1.X.X React-Native release?
 No, only the plugins listed above are supported in device-mode for Analytics React Native 2.0.
 ### Will I still see device-mode integrations listed as `false` in the integrations object?
-When you successfully package a plugin in device-mode, you will no longer see the integration listed as `false` in the integrations object for a Segment event.
-This logic is now packaged in the event metadata, and is not surfaced in the Segment debugger.
+When you successfully package a plugin in device-mode, you won't see the integration listed as `false` in the integrations object for a Segment event.
+This logic is packaged in the event metadata, and isn't surfaced in the Segment debugger.

 ## Changelog
 [View the Analytics React Native 2.0 changelog on GitHub](https://github.com/segmentio/analytics-react-native/releases){:target="_blank"}.